4 Minute Read

 For example, construction management software can automate the typically paper-heavy construction timecard and payroll processes.
 A cloud-based application can collect digital timecards from the field, keep track of employees’ hours, accurately calculate paycheck and tax figures, distribute paychecks, and file payroll documents in convenient digital workflows.

-Construction management technology can also reduce waste on-site.
+Sustainable construction technology can also reduce waste on-site.
 The software can pinpoint ways to decrease waste and use resources more effectively by tracking exactly how materials are used on-site.
 Project managers can also follow the progress and impact of sustainability initiatives over time by monitoring data such as fuel, energy consumption and materials expenses.

 One great example of this is the use of telematics for tracking equipment fuel consumption.
 Telematics is the bridge between physical equipment and the cloud.
 It allows fuel consumption to be monitored in real-time.
 Team members can also monitor idle time, performance, location, and numerous other details.
 These features let construction teams optimize fuel utilization, reduce emissions and expenses, and engage in predictive maintenance.
 This will result in fewer expensive breakdowns and less waste on broken parts and repairs.